 We’ve heard about this house for YEARS and had never had the chance to see it in person.
 Since pictures are worth a thousand words, we captured photos of this unique, multi-colored, ever-evolving, creative, eclectic gingerbread cottage and studio … by the way, our quick pitstop will eventually become a big feature story on Safety Harbor.
 In the meantime, here’s a little sneak peek of what we discovered at Whimzeyland.

-When we arrived at 1206 3rd Street N in Safety Harbor, we weren’t quite sure what to expect.
-We knew this house had been featured in numerous TV shows and magazines, but were still unsure what we would find.
+When we arrived at 1206 3rd Street N in Safety Harbor, we weren’t quite sure what to expect at Whimzeyland in Safety Harbor.
+This house had been featured in numerous TV shows and magazines but were still unsure what we would find.
 We didn’t know where we should park or if we were going to get arrested for trespassing.
-We knew the owners were artists and were on the road this time of the year doing art festivals and shows, so we cautiously proceeded to explore their whimsical property.
+The owners were artists and were on the road this time of the year doing art festivals and shows, so we cautiously proceeded to explore their whimsical property.

 We parked on the street, although there is a mulch area parking area, we weren’t sure if that parking area was for the owners or unexpected guests, like us.

 Fun, large Jester head sculptures and Mardi Gras beads greeted us as we followed the path into this artists’ slice of paradise.
 Although we were hesitant to just freely roam the surroundings at first, it became very apparent that the homeowners welcomed respectful visitors … even unexpected ones, like us.

 One of the many charms of Whimzeyland in Safety Harbor is the hundreds and hundreds of bowling balls bordering the flowerbeds while vibrant mosaic sidewalks lead guests thru the gardens.
 It’s a place where bottle trees and palm trees live in peace and harmony.